geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 Onyx.

 ##### **Chenyu** [[00:38:43](https://www.youtube.com/watch?v=gmY_RjZsYys&t=2323)]
-Other bounty... so I think all the flash attention ones is kind of on the main TinyGrid team.
+Other bounty.. so I think all the flash attention ones is kind of on the main TinyGrid team.

 ##### **Chenyu** [[00:38:53](https://www.youtube.com/watch?v=gmY_RjZsYys&t=2333)]
 I see several attempts for remove tensor.pool alternative, and pretty much everyone is doing the same thing that's not working.